 Death of Ahlborn – Wrongful Death Lawyer Little Rock, AR

 The Bipartisan Budget Act of 2013 statutorily modifies Medicaid subrogation and allows for Medicaid to recoup all of the money it expended on a Plaintiff rather than the reduced formula allowed by Ahlborn.
 However, the effective date of the Act was extended to October 1, 2016 and then extended again until October 1, 2017.
-As a wrongful death lawyer Little Rock, AR respects, Steve Harrelson says that this implementation will greatly affect whether lawyers accept cases with Medicaid subrogation in the future.
-“It creates a ‘super lien’ in favor of Medicaid,” says Harrelson, “and it greatly affects our ability to negotiate a subrogation claim by Medicaid in order to resolve case amicably without court intervention.”
+This implementation will create a ‘super lien’ in favor of Medicaid greatly affecting an attorney’s ability to negotiate a subrogation claim by Medicaid in order to resolve a case amicably without court intervention.

 This means that negotiating Medicare and Medicaid liens will become increasingly difficult, if not impossible, as time progresses.
 For these reasons, it is imperative to hire a veteran litigator and experienced trial lawyer who has been involved in wrongful death cases for years.